 Having the right kind of insurance cover as your personal circumstances change is essential to ensure you protect your investments and your family.

 If something happens and you can't meet your monthly mortgage repayments, hopefully, you'll have income protection insurance or mortgage protection insurance in place to cover for you.

 If you're looking at getting a home loan, you should definitely consider some form of insurance to protect your investment if anything unexpected should happen.
-Your mortgage broker can refer you to a wealth management professional who can give you some choices.
+Your Home Lending Specialist can refer you to a wealth management professional who can give you some choices.

-If you do have these protections in place, it's still a good idea to talk to your mortgage broker about what your options might be.
+If you do have these protections in place, it's still a good idea to talk to your Home Lending Specialist about what your options might be.

-If you don't have a safety net, the first thing you should do is talk to your lender and to your mortgage broker about what your options are.
+If you don't have a safety net, the first thing you should do is talk to your lender and to your Home Lending Specialist about what your options are.